 NEW WORK

-I have a BA in Illustrative Photography from RMIT and a Grad.
+She holds a BA in Illustrative Photography from RMIT and a Grad.
 Dip. in Journalism from the University of Tasmania.

 WSET Level 3